- Una de gato

-Quinovic acid glycosides purified fraction of cat’s claw inhibits the growth of human bladder cancer cell lines by inducing apoptosis through modulation of NF-κB (20).
+The quinovic acid glycoside purified fraction of cat’s claw was shown to inhibit the growth of human bladder cancer cell lines by inducing apoptosis through modulation of NF-κB (20).
 Cat’s claw also inhibited lactate dehydrogenase-A, an enzyme that is highly expressed in malignant and treatment-resistant tumors with poor clinical outcomes (24).
-In vivo studies demonstrate antineoplastic effects against breast tumors due to modulation of oxidative stress and synergy among constituents with antioxidant properties, rather than alkaloid activity (12).
+In vivo studies demonstrated antineoplastic effects against breast tumors due to modulation of oxidative stress and synergy among constituents with antioxidant properties, rather than alkaloid activity (12).

 GI complaints: nausea, diarrhea, stomach discomfort (25)

 Acute renal failure: In a patient with systemic lupus erythematosus (SLE) (26).

 Worsening motor signs: In a 38-year-old patient with Parkinson’s disease following oral intake of cat’s claw extract, with improvement in symptoms after cessation and withdrawal (27).

 Anticoagulants, antihypertensives: May increase effects of cardiovascular drugs, including increased risk of bleeding (25) (28).
 Clinical relevance is not known.